plone/plone.distribution/README.md

     ],
 ```

-Add it to your dependencies.zcml:
+Add it to your `dependencies.zcml`:

 ```xml
   <!-- List all packages you depend here -->